hackle/blog-rust/raw/geometric-beauty-of-code-design.md

 Local variables require the arrows to go back locally, which is not THAT bad; class fields, global variables can be nastier, as they require the arrows go outside of the current code block; moreover, such variables are fair game, they can be mutated elsewhere, at arbitrary locations.
 We poor programmers must stay alert all the time: "Has `this.foo` changed since this code was last run?!
 Or would it when it is running?"

-Alternatively, the same function can be implemented purely with expressions, and for complete lack of mutation.
+Alternatively, the same function can be implemented purely with expressions, and for complete absence of mutation.

 ```
 fun goodMorning(weather, time) {